Jatin9122/FaceVoice-AI/README.md

-# FaceVoice-AI
+ FaceVoice-AI

 Developed a GUI-based voice assistant using Python and Tkinter.

-Implemented face detection with OpenCV for basic user verification.
+Implemented face detection with OpenCV for basic user face Detection.

 Integrated voice commands using speech_recognition and pyttsx3.